urasil/AnimaV3-complete/README.md

 - [Packages](#packages)
 - [License](#license)

-## Introdcution
-Anima V3 is an offline and secure voice banking solution.
-Anima V3 preserves the person's voice so that even when their natural voice is lost, they can still communicate and maintain their sense of self.
-With Anima V3, you can record your voice, and we can create a blueprint of it, giving those in need a way to speak with Anima V3 is our vision.
 ## System Architecture
 The design of Anima v3 consists of a frontend, backend, JSON files and a local data folder.
 ![System architecture](/doc/img/overview.png "System architecture")